 Are Healthcare Workers Allowed to Wear Colors?

 Some healthcare establishments’ guidelines limit the amount of color their employees wear, especially in nursing school.
-For instance, most nursing school students are required to wear all white nursing shoes.
+For instance, most nursing school students are required to wear all white nursing shoes, which are long-standing symbols of cleanliness and professionalism in the healthcare industry.
+However, in recent years nursing shoes for women and nursing shoes for men have evolved to showcase healthcare workers’ personality and personal style while still meeting the necessary safety guidelines.

 Why Do Nurses Wear White Shoes?